-Municipal government can become more flexible, transparent and adaptive to citizen needs.
+A local government should be responsive to citizen needs and focused on delivering results.
 That core belief informs my approach to the Office of the Mayor and the decisions I make every day on behalf of the community I serve.

 We have put the focus squarely on our customers as we prioritize and approach our work in four critical areas:

-There is much work still to do, and I need to hear from you.
+There is much work to do, and I need to hear from you.
 You are an important voice as we deliver services we can afford and develop a safe, livable community full of the opportunities that makes us call Spokane the City of Choice.